magdapoppins/HelloOpenGL/README.md

 - you also need to specify how to draw the data - `glDrawArrays(GL_TRIANGLES, startindex, nrOfIndicesToBeRendered)`
 - if we have an index buffer we can use `glDrawElements()`

-## Part 5: Vertex Atrributes and Layouts in OpenGL
+## PART 5: Vertex Atrributes and Layouts in OpenGL
 1) Supply graphics card with data
 2) Store memory with data on GPU
 3) Use a shader to read data and write it on screen